 * Donate $25 to Pink Phoenix to go in the 1st Charity Wave and lead the race while helping out an important cause!

 Post-race brunch including Mimosas & Deschutes Brewery Beer!

 Sense of Accomplishment

-Sense of pride knowing you're helping out Pink Lemonade Project and a number of school and sports programs
+Sense of pride knowing you're helping support a number of non-profits, schools and sports programs

 Shirts guaranteed only to those participants that have registered a month before race day.
 Quantities/sizes limited for those registering after that date.
 There will be no post-race shirt orders.